 PREGNANCY INFORMATION INCLUDING ABORTION

 Information on options available to Australian women upon finding out they are pregnant can be found in our brochure on unplanned pregnancy (bottom of this page).
-Family Planning NT recommends making an appointment with your General Practitioner or Family Planning clinic if you would like information on available options or further support in pregnancy.
+Family Planning NT recommends making an appointment with Family Planning NT or your own GP if you would like information on all available options or further support in pregnancy.

-Medical Abortion services are available at Family Planning NT free of charge.
-More information can be found in the pamphlet below.
+Medical Abortion services are available at Family Planning NT free of charge in Darwin and Palmerston.
+A medical abortion is when you are given medication/tablets within a required time frame.
+More information can be found in our pamphlet below.

 Having a healthy pregnancy